avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 can also occur due to DNA damage, for example damage due to ultraviolet (UV) radiation.

-Over evolutionary time, different clones of a species independently accumulate mutations, so they become quite different at the genetic level and then we consider them different **lineages** of the species (Figure 5).
+Over evolutionary time, different clones of a species independently accumulate mutations, so they become quite different at the genetic level and then we consider them different **lineages** (also sometimes known as different 'strains') of the species (Figure 5).
 The bacteria belonging to one particular lineage are all relatively clonal (highly similar at the genetic level); they all descended from a relatively recent common ancestor (although 'recent' in evolutionary time may be hundreds or thousands of years ago!); and they usually present similar biological features, such as a specific pattern of virulence (`Bacigalupe 2017`_).